palaucerica/.NETTigerCompiler/README.md

 # .NETTigerCompiler
-Compiler for the programming language Tiger developed in .NET.
-The Compiler has 3 phases:
+Compiler for the programming language Tiger developed in .NET. \n The Compiler has 3 phases:
 1- Sintactic Analysis.
 2- Semantics Analysis.